Headed to China but have no idea how to actually book a train ticket (or even speak a single word of Mandarin?) Not a problem — we promise!

 What Do I Do Next?

 To actually get your ticket, select that you'll pick up your train ticket at the station rather than having it mailed to you.
-Once you get to the train station, just go to any of the ticket counters and show them your e-confirmation in your email that you've pulled up on your phone and also your passport.
+Once you get to the train station, just go to any of the ticket counters and show them your e-confirmation in your email that you've pulled up on your phone.
+You'll also need your passport.
 That’s it!
-No Mandarin necessary (which was awesome news for me … as a BYU volunteer in China with International Language Programs, I had no idea how to book a train ticket in Chinese!)
+No Mandarin necessary.

 Big tip for you - make sure you get to the train station plenty early, especially if it's in a bigger city.
 The lines are often long at a large train station and you could be standing in line for 30 minutes.
 I'd recommend getting there at least an hour early (if not earlier) because if you miss your train you're just going to have to buy another ticket.